convergence-rfq/convergence-program-library/.autodoc/docs/markdown/psyoptions-american-instrument/js/generated/instructions/revertPreparation.js.md

 3. What is the expected input and output of this code?

-    Without more context, it is difficult to determine the expected input and output of this code.
-However, it is likely that this code is a function that takes some input and returns some output based on the purpose of the program.
+    Without additional context or documentation, it is unclear what the expected input and output of this code is.
+Further information would be needed to answer this question.